sg5114415/Edureka/README.md

 # Edureka
-this is mu first repository.
+this is my first repository.